 Paint a massive, ugly brick fireplace white or another neutral color to downplay its size and prominence.
 Better yet, paint it the same neutral paint colors as the adjoining walls to make the fireplace recede in importance.

 Curb appeal is that first impression you get as you approach a house from the street.
 It includes the home exterior and all of its elements, the landscape, the front, side and back yards, the driveway, the walkway leading up to the front door and even the street in front of the house.

 An attractive home design and landscaped yard can add thousands to the value of your house and help it sell faster and for more money.

 The first glimpse of your home exterior should impact buyers in a positive way.
-It should be your goal as seller, to make house exterior so appealing that buyers can’t wait to get inside!
+It should be your goal as seller, to make your house exterior so appealing that buyers can’t wait to get inside.